masak/alma/README.md

 *Office.*

-"Wait," says Bond.
-"One last time.
-I just thought of something."
+"Interesting," says Bond.
+"I wonder what Bill Murray would have done in a situation like this?
+Hold on, let me try something else..."

 ---

 *Restroom.*

-Bond rams the man into the booth, brutally.
-He jumps in after him, and as he throws the first punch he says, "AST macros.
-In an ALGOLoid syntax."

-The contact gets a distracted look on his face.
-"Wh...", he begins.

-Bond reaches into one of the man's pockets, gets out his gun, and shoots him.
+The scene fades in smoother this time.
+The contrasts aren't quite so bright, and the sharp light has dimmed a fraction.
+Both bond and the contact are busy each in one end of the room, filling the walls with scribbled notes about compilers, ASTs, and various macro transformations.

+"Ok, I think I'm getting the hang of Perl 6 macros.
+They're unorthodox, for sure," says the contact over his shoulder.

+"Yes, but the end result feels very Perlish," replies Bond.

+"One thing I don't understand though," says the contact.
+"You mentioned that this whole scene we are in stands in as a kind of metaphor for macro processing.
+I'm still having trouble processing that this *is* a scene... could you explain again?"

+"Ok, look.
+This is a flashback showing how I killed you.
+Invoking a flashback in a movie is a little bit like calling a macro in a programming language.
+Unlike a normal subroutine, the macro doesn't run at the point of the call at runtime; instead it runs at the point of the call at *compile time*.
+When you do reach that call site at runtime, all you see is the effects of the macro invocation.
+The macro call itself has already happened.
+Just like this flashback."

+"But you're saying this is your fourth flashback of the same scene.
+Shouldn't all flashbacks be the same?
+Isn't it, like, a paradox that they're not?"

+"Not really.
+The same macro can be invoked from many different call sites with different parameters.
+Even if there are no differing parameters, the macro is just code, and can execute differently each time on a whim."

+"So, in a sense, we're in a bubble.
+This whole flashback is taking place in the actual time-line's past.
+Nothing we do here will have any real consequence."

+"Oh, don't say that," drawls Bond, smirking wryly.
+"A macro can still have pretty far-reaching consequences, up to and including stopping execution.
+So it might be possible for us to crash the universe from within here if we try hard enough."

+"Let's not do that."

+"Agreed."

+The two men look around the restroom, admiring their work.
+Advanced schematics and comments in sharp black marker pen cover the walls, from floor to ceiling.
+Some of the mirrors are covered with writings as well.

+"I don't feel like killing you anymore," offers Bond.
+"I'm having far too much fun discussing macros with you.
+If I kill you, I'll have to start over."

+"Fair enough," says the contact.
+"But how do you imagine we'll ever get out of this flashback?"

+Before Bond can answer, Dryden enters and shoots the contact.

 ---

 *Office.*

-"This is starting to feel like cheating," smiles Bond.
+"What did you to that for!?" shouts Bond.

+"You had been in there for days," growls Dryden.
+"I needed to extract you so we can finish this README."

+"I thought this was the pre-title sequence of a movie," mumbles Bond.

-"While you were flashing back, I looked over [the tutorial](http://masak.github.io/007/) of that language of yours.
+"Anyway.
+While you were getting lost in your flashback, I looked over [the tutorial](http://masak.github.io/007/) of that language of yours.
 I'm intrigued!
 I need to think of a use for macros so I can try it out!"
 Dryden gets a distant look.

 "Well, the language itself is only a toy," confesses Bond.
 "A bit like the trinkets Q division tends to come up with.
 But we are hopeful about the lessons we will learn from building this."

 Dryden nods, sympathetically.
 "I understand fully.
 The Perl 6 macros have been a long way coming.
-I imagine prototyping them in this way will make the eventual work..."
+You do a first implementation of macros in this fast-moving toy language.
+The second..."

 Bond takes swift aim, and pulls the trigger.
 The silencer makes the gun emit a professional kind of \**PEW*\* sound.

 There's a quick shot of the view from Dryden's perspective as he tumbles backwards in his chair.
 A photo on his desk shows wife and daughter.
 He hits the floor on his back, dead.

 "Yes," says Bond to no-one in particular, smirking dryly as he secures his gun and stows it in his trenchcoat.
 "Considerably."

+The Bond theme plays, brass instruments blaring.